-They may allow certain restrictions such a limit as to their delivery range along with hours of operations.
+They may allow certain restrictions, such as a limit on their delivery range and hours of operation.
 Such restrictions must be listed on their websites.
-Strict logs on the delivery must be maintained by the dispensaries.
+The dispensaries must maintain strict logs on the delivery.
 They must give seven days of advance notice if the rules are to be changed.

 There are now 78,698 patients and 3,104 caregivers registered with the medical marijuana program.

 The sales tax is currently 6.625 percent.
-On July 1st it will be 4 percent.
-In July 2021, it will drop to two percent and in July 2022, it will drop to 0 percent.
+On July 1st, it will be 4 percent.
+In July 2021, it will drop to two percent; in July 2022, it will drop to 0 percent.

 Few other states tax their clinical cannabis.
 Normal medicine is not taxed.